VB00/Option-profit-diagram-binance/README.md

 Moreover, one can download the whole list of available options with calculated greeks,mark price and other parameters provided by binance exchange.

-Short instruction on how to use the script:
+A short instruction on how to use the script:

 ![Untitled video - Made with Clipchamp (1)](https://github.com/VB00/Option-profit-diagram-binance/blob/main/Untitled%20video%20-%20Made%20with%20Clipchamp%20(1).gif)

+Here is short explanation of the diagram:

 ![diagram.png](https://github.com/VB00/Option-profit-diagram-binance/blob/main/diagram.png)